kirillseva/NoBot/developer_guide.md

 Now, let's add some more complexity to the widget.
 Let's make it so that if a user clicks the time it will get stored in a database.
 Let's also show the latest saved time under the real time.

 Let's modify the view a little bit.
-Add the following line to **time.scala.htlm**
+Add the following line to **time.scala.html**

 ```html
 <dd> Latest saved time: </dd>